Ceramic Tile FAQ's

 No. The thickness of tile has to do with the method of production and the type of clay body and bisque, not its strength and durability.

-No. Surface glaze irregularities like pin-holes, occasional small specks, glaze build-up, glazed-over nicks and chips are not defects.
-The hand of the ceramic artist is evident in the irregularities and variation that is inherent in a handmade and hand glazed tile and part of their charm.
+No. Surface glaze irregularities like pin-holes, occasional specks, glaze build-up, glazed-over nicks and chips are not defects.
+The hand of the ceramic artist is evident in the variation that of a handmade and hand-glazed tile.
+These variations are part of their charm and make each tile unique.

-No. Inexpensive tiles are thin because they are typically mass produced by a machine that allows the clay to be compressed into a dense but thinner tile.
-All tiles are not the same thickness and most handmade tile lines are thicker than inexpensive tile lines.
+No. Inexpensive tiles are thin because they are typically mass produced by a machine that compresses the clay into a dense, thin tile.
+All tiles are not the same thickness, and most handmade tile lines are thicker than inexpensive tile lines.

 Can I mix white or off-white glazes from different tile manufacturers or lines on the same installation?

 No. NEVER mix white, off-white or neutral glazes from different tile lines.
-Factories use different bisque and glaze recipes and over the expanse of a wall or floor, they can look very different from one another.
-Even if the samples look close there is too much variation when installed next to each other and this problem is amplified with hand painted glazes.
-A sample cannot tell the whole story.
+Factories use different bisque and glaze recipes, and over the expanse of a wall or floor, they can look very different from one another.
+Even if the samples look close, there is too much variation when installing next to each other.
+Additionally, hand-applied glazes amplify the difference.
+A single tile cannot tell the whole story.